osrf/gazebo_tutorials/animated_box/tutorial.md

 #### independent_listener.cc

-  executable that will connect to a running simulation and receive + print position output
+  Executable that will connect to a running simulation, receive updates from the pose information topic, and print the object position.

 #### integrated_main.cc

-  executable that will create a simulation and receive + print position output
+  Executable that will create a simulation, receive updates from the pose information topic, and print the object position.

 #### animated_box.cc

-  shared library plugin that defines the animation component of the simulation, moving the box that is in the world.
+  Shared library plugin that defines the animation component of the simulation, moving the box that is in the world.

 #### animated_box.world

   XML file that defines the simulation physical world space and the single box that is in it.

 #### CMakeLists.txt

-  CMake build script
+  CMake build script.